 The ball did not cross the goal line.
 It wasn't really even that close.
 If your angle was obscured, or if you had taken up one of the positions on the far hill, well away from the action but in the blessed shade, then, maybe you would think it went in.
-Or if you were one of those goody-two-shoes who pontificated on the sidelines about referees being human and sometimes making mistakes, and this is just a game after all, and that generally speaking refs get it right about 99% of the time, blah blah blah, then, maybe you weren't outraged by the call; or, if you were on the winning side, maybe you left gratefully bewildered, even as you knew it was a mistake.
+Or if you were one of those goody-two-shoes who pontificated on the sidelines about referees being human and sometimes making mistakes, and this is just a game after all, and that generally speaking refs get it right about 99% of the time, blah blah blah, then, maybe you weren't outraged by the call; or, if you were on the winning side, maybe you left gratefully bewildered, asking no questions and murmuring about your good fortune.

 I knew it was a bad call.
 But I blew the whistle and pointed at the goal and then the midline.
 I also ignored the linesman nearest to me.
-I didn't want to see him, didn't want to pretend I had no idea what that look on his face meant, that silent, pleading look that said I'd gotten it wrong.
+I didn't want to pretend I had no idea what that look on his face meant, that silent, pleading look that said I'd gotten it wrong.

 Instead, I turned my gaze to Joanna Benson.
 She was the one who'd taken the shot.
 She was, then, the de facto goal-scorer.
 The goal also made her father, Douglass, the winning coach.
-What I saw in my mind's eye in that flash of space between Joanna's kick and my call was Douglass charging onto the field, weaving through the twenty-two players, and finding Joanna, who, despite being a teenager, would leap into his arms.
+What I saw in my mind's eye in that flash of space between Joanna's kick and my call was Douglass charging onto the field, weaving through the players, and finding Joanna, who, despite being a teenager, would leap into his arms.
 The two of them, father and daughter, would share an unembarrassed public display of love and affection in front of two teams, two linesmen, a referee, and two sidelines full of parents.